keu/docs/learn/airflow-sql.md

 ## SQL operators

 To make working with SQL easier, Airflow includes many built in operators.
-This tutorial discusses some of the most commonly used operators and shouldn't be considered a definitive resource.
+This guide discusses some of the most commonly used operators and shouldn't be considered a definitive resource.
 For more information about the available Airflow operators, see [airflow.operators](https://airflow.apache.org/docs/stable/_api/airflow/operators/index.html#).

 :::info